How To Make Perfect Lentils

-- 1 part dried lentils (green, brown, or French)
+- 1 part dried lentils (green, brown, or French lentils)

 - 2 parts water

 3: Choose cooking vessel: Place lentils in an appropriately-sized saucepan (use a large saucepan if you are making a large amount of lentils, a small saucepan if you are making a small amount of lentils, etc.).
 Add water.
 (Remember, it’s 2 parts water to 1 part lentils)

-6: Eat or store: Use immediately or store lentils in the fridge for up to a week or in the freezer for up to two months.
+6: Eat or store: Use immediately or store lentils in the fridge for up to 5 days or in the freezer for up to two months.

 Please note: Don’t salt the lentils until they are done cooking!
 If you add to the pan while cooking, the lentils may get tough.